marcoil/gottengeography/README.md

 * Automatically determine the timezone that your photos were taken in so that you don't have to specify it manually when you go travelling.

-* Remember the last viewed location in [GConf](http://projects.gnome.org/gconf/), and return to it the next time you run the program.
+* Extensive use of [GSettings](https://live.gnome.org/GnomeGoals/GSettingsMigration) to store program state, meaning that each time you launch GottenGeography, it remembers things like where on the map you were last browsing, what map you were using, what size the window was, etc.

 * Save EXIF/IPTC data into your photos using pyexiv2.